mlamprea/covid19/README.md

 - The [Covid19Colombia.ipynb](Covid19Colombia.ipynb) notebook provides examples using the covid19pycolombia module.

-- The covid19pyworld module is commad line tool.
+- The covid19pyworld module is a commad line tool.
 See usage:

 Usage: python covid19pyworld.py [options] country